Real Time Multiplayer

 .

-for me).
+in the left sidebar.
 This is where you can also rename the project.

 This server will simply log a message every time someone connects.
 This should be enough to start working on our client and confirm that it connects to the server.